-With the leadership experience Rachael Boll gained at SCC, combined with her 4.0 GPA, some awards and scholarships, she is on her way to a career in event management.
+With the leadership experience Rachael Boll gained while attending St. Charles Community College, combined with a 4.0 GPA, awards and scholarships, she is on her way to a successful career at SCC.

-But when her parents asked her to go to SCC through the A+ Schools program after she graduated from Holt High School, the Lake St. Louis graduate didn’t know what opportunities existed.
+At the time her parents asked her to go to SCC using the A+ Scholarship Program, the Holt High School teen out of Lake St. Louis didn’t know what opportunities existed.

-While at SCC Rachael also was president of Student Ambassadors, a student graduation speaker in May 2012, a member of Phi Theta Kappa and landed a work-study assignment in SCC’s Student Activities Office.
+While at SCC, Rachael was Student Senate vice president, president of Student Ambassadors, a student graduation speaker in May 2012, a member of the Phi Theta Kappa Honor Society and landed a Work-Study assignment in SCC’s Student Activities Office.

 “I really loved it at SCC, and it was because of my experiences here that I was able to get scholarships to attend Missouri State,” she said.